1912 Wimbledon Championships – Men's singles

 Arthur Gore defeated André Gobert 9–7, 2–6, 7–5, 6–1 in the All Comers' Final, but the reigning champion Anthony Wilding defeated Gore 6–4, 6–4, 4–6, 6–4 in the challenge round to win the gentlemen's singles tennis title at the 1912 Wimbledon Championships.
+Gore’s run to the challenge round makes him the oldest male Grand Slam finalist in history.